AnirveshArcot/Mail-Bomb/README.md

 Now before you actually use this program make sure of the following :

-1. The first line of the user.txt file must have the mail address of the gmail you are sending your emails through and the second line must have the password.
+1. The first line of the user.json file must have the mail address of the gmail you are sending your emails through and the second line must have the password.
 2. Any attachments that you would like to have in the mail should also be put in the same folder as the python file and the user.json file.
 3. Make sure to turn on "Less secure app access" for the account that you will be using, the link to it is "https://www.google.com/settings/security/lesssecureapps"